 Consider the following guidelines for optimizing redo logging:

-innodb_log_files_in_groupconfiguration options.
-For information about modifying an existing redo log file configuration, see Section 15.7.2, “Changing the Number or Size of InnoDB Redo Log Files”.
+For information about modifying your redo log file configuration, see Section 15.6.5, “Redo Log”.

 Consider increasing the size of the log buffer.
 A large log buffer enables large transactions to run without a need to write the log to disk before the transactions commit.
 Thus, if you have transactions that update, insert, or delete many rows, making the log buffer larger saves disk I/O. Log buffer size is configured using the

 innodb_log_buffer_sizeconfiguration option, which can be configured dynamically in MySQL 8.0.

 innodb_log_write_ahead_sizeconfiguration option to avoid “read-on-write”.
 This option defines the write-ahead block size for the redo log.
 Set

 innodb_log_write_ahead_sizeto match the operating system or file system cache block size.
 Read-on-write occurs when redo log blocks are not entirely cached to the operating system or file system due to a mismatch between write-ahead block size for the redo log and operating system or file system cache block size.

 Valid values for